Hire in Canada

-Canada is the world’s second largest country by total area.
-It is a parliamentary democracy, a constitutional monarchy and a realm within the Commonwealth of Nations.
-The capital city is Ottawa, although the largest metropolitan areas are Toronto, Montreal and Vancouver.
-Canada ranks amongst the world’s leaders on measurements such as civil liberties, government transparency and quality of life.
-Canada has a total population of just over 35 million.
+Canada is the second largest country in the world by area.
+It is a parliamentary democracy, a constitutional monarchy and also a realm within the Commonwealth of Nations.
+The country’s capital city is Ottawa, although the largest metropolitan areas are Toronto, Montreal and Vancouver.
+With a total population of just over 35 million people, Canada ranks amongst the world’s leaders in measurements such as civil liberties, government transparency and quality of life.

-Canada covers a vast area, nearly ten million square kilometers, in the northern part of North America.
-To the south it borders the United States of America and is otherwise surrounded by ocean; the Pacific to the west, the Artic in the North and the Atlantic to the East.
+Canada covers a vast area, spanning nearly 10 million square kilometers in the northern part of North America.
+Itt borders the United States of America to the south.
+Otherwise surrounded by ocean: the Pacific to the west, the Arctic in the North and the Atlantic to the East.

 As Canada is such a large country, the climate varies considerably from region to region.
-Winters can be very harsh particularly in the North and in the interior.
-Snow cover at ground level for six months of the year is not uncommon.
-Conversely summer temperatures can be quite high, whilst both east and west coast are usually more temperate.
+Winters can be very harsh, particularly in the North and in the interior.
+Snow cover is not uncommon for six months of the year.
+Conversely, summer temperatures can be quite high.
+Both the east coast and the west coast of Canada are usually more temperate.

-The constitution of Canada promotes a just, equal and multi-cultural society.
-Indeed, Canada has one of the highest per-capita immigration rates in the world.
-It has significant historical influences from British and French culture.
-An integral part of the Canadian identity is humor, particularly satire and parody.
+The constitution of Canada promotes a just, equal and multicultural society.
+Indeed, Canada has one of the highest per capita immigration rates in the world.
+The culture reflects significant historical influences from the United Kingdom and France.
+Humor is an integral part of the Canadian identity, particularly satire and parody.